38594 Lance Corporal Albert Robert Basford, Royal Engineers

 Albert Robert Basford was born in Aston, Warwickshire, the younger child of Robert Basford and Mary Jane, née Sturdey.

 The Little Gaddesden School Logbook entry for 9th April 1907 records that Albert Basford, Standard 3, entered the school from the Garrison School, Plymouth with his sister Edith, Standard 6.
-Albert stayed at school until 5th February 1912 when the logbook records “Albert Basford Standard 7 and over 14 years old has left school“.
+Albert then stayed at school until 5th February 1912 when the logbook records “Albert Basford Standard 7 and over 14 years old has left school“.

 Joining the Little Gaddesden Scout Troop 8